Laura Wilkinson: 2008 Summer Olympics

 On June 26, 2008, Wilkinson qualified as a member of the 2008 U.S. Olympic Diving Team in diving by taking first place in the trials.
 She ultimately placed 9th in the Women’s 10m platform final.
 She announced her retirement and this Olympics would be her final competition.

 2020 Olympic Games

 In 2017, after nine years of retirement and spending five years as a pool-deck diving analyst for NBC Sports, Wilkinson returned to competition and placed 2nd at U.S. Nationals.
-She trained full-time for the 2020 Tokyo Olympics—which would have been her fourth Olympic Games (delayed until 2021 due to the COVID-19 global pandemic), but did not qualify for the team.
+She trained full-time for the 2020 Tokyo Olympics—which would have been her fourth one (delayed until 2021 due to the COVID-19 pandemic), but did not qualify for the team.

 Non-diving career

 While not competing in diving, she worked for NBC Sports as a diving analyst on the pool deck, doing so in London 2012, Rio 2016, and Paris 2024, with the latter serving as a color commentator for individual events.